Skip to content

 What about going barefoot?

-Yeah, this is a problem.
-I have many patients who have had to purchase Yoga shoes instead of going barefoot.
-I also have several people who don’t wear shoes in the house.
-They have purchased ‘house shoes’.
-I wear glasses.
-When I wake up in the morning, I put on my glasses or I simply can’t see.
-You have to learn to look at a shoe lift the same way.
-Is is a hassle?
+Yeah, this is a problem… You have to learn to look at a shoe lift the same way.
+Is it a hassle?
 No, not really anymore—except for when I lose my glasses and can’t see to find them!
 It’s just how it is.

 Why Choose Us?